-The Youth Program is designed for those who have completed grades 9-12.
-Individuals going into their first year of college are also welcome in this program as well.
+The Youth (High School) Program is designed for those who have completed grades 9-12.
+Individuals going into their first year of college are also welcome in this program.

-By growing together, TAF hopes that the Youth program gives campers pride in their Taiwanese heritage and the confidence they need to reach their fullest potential as they enter adulthood.
+By growing together, TAF hopes the Youth program can provide campers with pride in their heritage and with the confidence they need to reach their fullest potential as they enter adulthood.

-A typical day for a camper in the Youth program begins after breakfast with Speaker Session and Small Group Time, where campers discuss their thoughts and learnings from the morning.
-In the afternoon, Youth campers may put their ‘Big Sib’ hat on and play games with their Junior or JH camper, or practice their swing choir choreography or choir song for TAF Night.
-They may also engage in specific Youth-oriented programming, such as Advisor-Led workshops (e.g., Cooking, ‘What to Expect in College’, Asian American Topics in History) or team-oriented sessions that test their physical and mental abilities, including The TAF Amazing Race, Lip-Sync Battle, The NewlyPaired Advisor Game, and beyond.
-Through such programs, we aim to create a balance between reflective, thought-provoking learning opportunities and fun, engaging leadership activities for our high-school campers.
+A typical day for a camper in the Youth program begins after breakfast with Speaker Session and Small Group time, where campers discuss their thoughts and learnings from the morning.
+In the afternoon, Youth campers put their “Big Sib” hat on by interacting with their Sprouts, Junior and/or Junior High “Little Sib,” then practice their swing choir choreography or choir song for TAF Night.